 Pull Requests and Code Review

 Testers should be looking at the changes made to code, attempting to understand those changes, and asking questions when they don’t.
 This will help confirm if the test plan is accurate or needs revision prior to testing.
 It will establish a dialogue with developers that can reveal updated or missed requirements that can lead to unnecessary delays in testing.
-As testers and developers build their relationships, testers improve their code understanding, which in turn improves their understanding of what and how to test.
+Moreover, you might choose to hire remote developers and testers for your business software development instead of creating an in-house team of software engineers.
+In that situation, as testers and developers build their relationships, testers improve their code understanding and learn new methods of what and how to test.

 Regression Testing First

 As with planning, not every test effort will require regression testing.
 But when regression testing is part of the testing plan, do it first.
 That way, if you find that something that previously worked is broken, it’s as early in the process as you can make it.
 Too often, a majority of the testing time is spent testing the changes first, and then regression testing is done.
 This approach usually means that regression testing is short-changed.
 If regressions are found late in the cycle, there may not be enough time to correct them before release, leaving product owners no choice but to “accept” them to get their new feature released according to their timelines.